auth0/Lock.Android/.github/ISSUE_TEMPLATE.md

 - Phone model used to test
 - Code snippet or sample project that reproduces the bug
-- Log files (redact/remove sensitive information)
+- Log files or stacktraces (redact/remove sensitive information)
-- Application settings (redact/remove sensitive information)
 - Screenshots, if helpful